What does trauma have to do with food compulsions?

 Unresolved trauma impacts the nervous system and can lead to an activated system – anxiety, agitation, hypervigilance, and hyperarousal.
 We can also feel frozen, shut down, or collapsed.

 Food compulsions are often the brain’s way of trying to feel safe, an attempt to care for the overarousal and soften the anxiety that feels too much too bear.
-They’re an intelligent, creative attempt to solve a problem, to care for pain.
+They’re an intelligent, creative attempt to care for sensations that, in the moment, are overwhelming the body’s coping strategies.

 What do you feel when you notice, “There’s something so tender there, underneath the food?”